AayushM101/Grand-Hotels/README.md

       wn = WEEKNUM(dim_date[date]) in dim_date table

-- 2 :Based on the feedback from stakeholder, we considered Friday and Saturday as weekend and weekdays from Sunday to Thurdsay.
+- 2 :Based on the Mockup dashboard feedback from stakeholder, we considered Friday and Saturday as weekend and weekdays from Sunday to Thurdsay.
 In PowerBI, Sunday weekday number is 1, Monday is 2 and so on.
 So, if weekday number is greater than 5, then weekend or else weekday.

      day type =  Var wkd = WEEKDAY(dim_date[date],1)